Entropy density benchmarking of near-term quantum circuits: Classical Simulation

-We start by numerically investigating the entropy accumulation of our circuit of interest for different circuit widths, number of circuit layers (depth), under a commonly used local depolarising noise model.
-Let $p_1$ (resp. $p_2$) be the depolarising probability for single-qubit gates (resp. two-qubit gates).
-The noise model we choose for the numerical simulation consists of applying a single-qubit (resp. two-qubit) depolarising channel with depolarising probability $p_1$ (resp. $p_2$) after each single-qubit (resp. two-qubit) gate of the quantum circuit from Fig.~\ref{fig:ideal_hardware_efficient_param_circuit}.
-For a single-qubit state $\rho$, our single-qubit depolarising channel is $\mathcal{N}_{p_1}(\rho) \coloneqq (1 - p_1) \rho + p_1 I/2$ while for a two-qubit state $\rho$, the two-qubit depolarising channel considered is $\mathcal{N}_{p_2}(\rho) \coloneqq (1 - p_2) \rho + p_2 I/4$.
+We start by numerically investigating the entropy accumulation of our circuit of interest for different circuit widths, number of circuit layers (depth), under a commonly used local depolarizing noise model.
+Let $p_1$ (resp. $p_2$) be the depolarizing probability for single-qubit gates (resp. two-qubit gates).
+The noise model we choose for the numerical simulation consists of applying a single-qubit (resp. two-qubit) depolarizing channel with depolarizing probability $p_1$ (resp. $p_2$) after each single-qubit (resp. two-qubit) gate of the quantum circuit from Fig.~\ref{fig:ideal_hardware_efficient_param_circuit}.
+For a single-qubit state $\rho$, our single-qubit depolarizing channel is $\mathcal{N}_{p_1}(\rho) \coloneqq (1 - p_1) \rho + p_1 I/2$ while for a two-qubit state $\rho$, the two-qubit depolarizing channel considered is $\mathcal{N}_{p_2}(\rho) \coloneqq (1 - p_2) \rho + p_2 I/4$.

 We use the software development kit Qiskit \cite{noauthor_qiskit_nodate} to calculate the entropy of the quantum register at depth $D$ by evolving the density matrix of $n$ qubits starting with the input state $\rho_0 \coloneqq (\ket{0}\bra{0})^{\otimes n}$.
 For each circuit layer we compute the second-order Renyi entropy defined as